reza-mirjahanian/general-programming/Rules.md

 ## Maximize Cohesion

 Cohesion of a single module/component is the degree to which its responsibilities form a meaningful unit; higher cohesion is better.

+## Open/Closed Principle

+the open/closed principle states “software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification”; that is, such an entity can allow its behavior to be extended without modifying its source code.

+WHY?

+-   Improve maintainability and stability by minimizing changes to existing code

+HOW?

+-   Write classes that can be extended (as opposed to classes that can be modified)
+-   Expose only the moving parts that need to change, hide everything else
+## Single Responsibility Principle

+## Interface Segregation Principle

+The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Avoid fat interfaces.

+# Command Query Separation

+It states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
+In other words, Asking a question should not change the answer.

+Consider the following pseudo-code service definition.

+**CustomerService**void MakeCustomerPreferred(CustomerId)Customer GetCustomer(CustomerId)CustomerSet GetCustomersWithName(Name)CustomerSet GetPreferredCustomers()void ChangeCustomerLocale(CustomerId, NewLocale)void CreateCustomer(Customer)void EditCustomerDetails(CustomerDetails)

+Applying CQRS on this would result in two services,

+**CustomerWriteService**void MakeCustomerPreferred(CustomerId)void ChangeCustomerLocale(CustomerId, NewLocale)void CreateCustomer(Customer)void EditCustomerDetails(CustomerDetails)**CustomerReadService**Customer GetCustomer(CustomerId)CustomerSet GetCustomersWithName(Name)CustomerSet GetPreferredCustomers()